-- What are they ?What do you call the areas of ossification or calcification you see adjacent to the labrum and are they significant or just developmental variants?
+What do you call the areas of ossification or calcification you see adjacent to the labrum and are they significant or just developmental variants?
 This has caused me so much confusion.
 The best way I have found to think about these ossifications is to give them the broad heading of Acetabular Rim Ossification under which Os acetabuli, Acetabular Rim Stress Fractures and Acetabular Labrum ossification are included.

 These are unfused ossification centres at the super lateral acetabular margin and are surrounded by hyaline cartilage.
 They are usually rounded or ovoid and well corticated often situated slightly away from the acetabulum.

-Image above: Ovoid well corticated large rim ossification typical appearance of an os acetabuli
+Image above: Ovoid well corticated large rim ossification typical appearance of an os acetabuli.

-Images above: Xray and MRI of the same patient with os acetabuli.
-Ovoid well corticated ossification on xray.
+Images above: X-ray and MRI of the same patient with os acetabuli.
+Ovoid well corticated ossification on x-ray.
 MRI shows oedema in the ossicle, surrounding tissue and synchondrosis (image on right) suggesting impingement.

 These develop from chronic repetitive micro trauma to the acetabular rim.
 They usually have a vertical cleft separating them from the rest of the acetabulum.

 Image Above: Acetabular Rim Stress Fractures.
 More vertical orientation of cleft between acetabulum and fragment and the fragment lies close to the acetabulum.

-Images above: Xray and MRI same patient.
-Xray demonstrates bilateral labral ossification, left larger than right.
+Images above: X-ray and MRI same patient.
+X-ray demonstrates bilateral labral ossification, left larger than right.
 MRI demonstrates ossification in the labrum with bright marrow on the PD scan (left) which saturates out on the PD Fat Sat scan (right).

 Sometimes it can be difficult to differentiate between them but the important thing is to be aware of their presence and if you really cant determine what sort of ossification it is, call it Acetabular Rim Ossification and that alerts you and the referrer to the possibility that there may be impingement.